AdobeDocs/commerce-frontend-core/src/pages/ui-components/secondary-ui-select.md

 ---
-group: ui-components-guide
-subgroup: components
-title: UI-select component
+title: UI-select component | Commerce Frontend Development
-menu_title: UI-select component
-menu_node:
+decsription:
 ---

+# UI-select component

 The UI-select component is a single select/multiple select component that enables the selection of a collection of items.
 It extends all `abstract` configuration and can be configured in two modes: